The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 Among the white boulders that glisten in the sun in the Valle della Luna of Capo Testa, just after Cala di l'Ea, is the Dinosaur Rock, which at 128 metres is the highest in the valley.
 Its summit is called Punta La Turri or The Skull.

-North Sardinia Italy: Bear Rock Palau
+North Sardinia: Bear Rock in Palau

-Bear Rock
+Bear Rock in Palau

 Halfway between Santa Teresa and the Costa Smeralda is the most famous and suggestive of the Gallura rocks.
 From the top of the promontory of the same name, the Roccia dell’Orso (namely, the Bear Rock) dominates the landscape of Palau and the nearby islands of the La Maddalena Archipelago.
 It has been a natural monument of the Region of Sardinia since 1993.